dpwiese/personal-website/content/posts/documentation.md

 - **Fast to compile or view**.
 However, the need for this was inversely proportional to the complexity of the document syntax.
 That is, if I could adopt a solution with a sufficiently simple syntax that allowed it to be easily read, then it would reduce the necessity of compiling to view the generated output while working.
-- **Offered citation support** for referencing entried from a `.bib.` file.
+- **Offered citation support** for referencing entries from a `.bib.` file.

 # Solution: Markdown and Pandoc

 After considering the above requirements for a simple, easy-to-read syntax, markdown was a good choice.
-Furthermore, it is widely supported on and offline, with easy tooling to generate PDFs including <a href="https://pandoc.org/" target="_blank">Pandoc</a> and good support online at Github, Gitlab, <a href="https://gohugo.io/" target="_blank">Hugo</a>, Jekyll, and more.
+Furthermore, it is widely supported on and offline, with easy tooling to generate PDFs including <a href="https://pandoc.org/" target="_blank">Pandoc</a> and good support online at Github, Gitlab, and with <a href="https://gohugo.io/" target="_blank">Hugo</a>, Jekyll, and more.
-Markdown supports embedded HTML and Latex, with tools like KaTex and MathJax.
+Markdown supports embedded HTML and Latex with tools like KaTex and MathJax.

 For the generation of PDFs Pandoc is easy to use and supports Latex.
 Latex is not supported in Github, but seems to be in Gitlab.
-Markdown is easy-to-read, reducing the need for real-time rendering, or a need to frequently and quickly compile.
+Markdown is easy-to-read meaning I can efficiently view, edit, and write the source document, reducing the need for real-time rendering or to frequently and quickly compile.
 References can be included from a `.bib` file.
 Using the Sublime Text markdown syntax highlighting works well for markdown, although it does not do anything for Latex.
-But as the primary goal was for a simple, easy syntax that *allowed* for the inclusing of equations rather than a focus on highly mathematical documents, this was not a big deal - equations should be relatively simple and infrequent.
+But as the primary goal was for a simple, easy syntax that *allowed* for the inclusion of equations rather than a focus on highly mathematical documents, this was not a big deal - equations should be relatively simple and infrequent.
 And admittedly I've made no attempt yet to see if there are any options for syntax highlighting that may work better for markdown with Latex.

 Latex was an alternate source format considered, with Pandoc providing tools for conversion to markdown or HTML for use on the web, and easy generation of PDFs.
 However, even with templates, Latex source is more verbose and and cumbersome to use for relatively simple note taking and documentation, most of what I do now.
+Furthermore, Latex is not a format well supported on the web.
-Jupyter was considered as well, but seemed much more heavyweight than desired, required more tooling, and is not as widely or easily supported as markdown, although it is supported in Github, for example.
+Jupyter was considered as well but seemed much more heavyweight than desired, required more tooling, and is not as widely or easily supported as markdown (although it is supported in Github, for example.)

 Styling flexibility with this solution is nearly unlimited, although consistency between the web (e.g. via Hugo) and generated PDFs (e.g. via Pandoc and Latex) may not be easily maintained though.
-The CSS used for the web could not necessarily be applied to PDFs and vice versa, but of the above requirements styling is not the most important.
+CSS used for the web could not necessarily be applied to PDFs and vice versa, but of the above requirements styling is not the most important.
 Once the desired styling is set for each of these outputs, it will likely not often be changed.
-There may even be options to use CSS with Pandoc and Latex, or tools to generate a `.sty` file from CSS, although again this is something I've not looked into at the time of this writing.
+There may even be options to use CSS with Pandoc and Latex, or tools to generate a `.sty` file from CSS, although this is another thing I've not yet looked into at the time of this writing.

 ## Using Pandoc